Stephen-Gates/report-gallery/docs/metrics/index.md

     - *How many Applications are Active or being Phased out each month?*
     - *How many Applications became Active each year?*

-:fontawesome-regular-check-circle:{: .check-circle }  Metrics reports are standard LeanIX reports.
+:fontawesome-regular-check-circle:{: .check-circle }  Portfolio reports are standard LeanIX reports.

 <!-- links -->